dainyl/fabric-client-wrapper/DOCUMENTATION.md

 **Parameters**

 -   `chaincodeInstantiateRequest` **FcwChaincodeInstantiateUpgradeRequest** The chaincode instantiation request to be made
-    -   `chaincodeInstantiateRequest.targets` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;Peer>?** An array of Peer objects that are used to satisfy the instantiation policy.
+    -   `chaincodeInstantiateRequest.targets` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[Peer](#peer)>?** An array of Peer objects that are used to satisfy the instantiation policy.
 Defaults to channel peers if not specified
-    -   `chaincodeInstantiateRequest.targetsPolicy` **Policy?** A policy used to select peers from the channel if targets is not specified
+    -   `chaincodeInstantiateRequest.targetsPolicy` **[Policy](#policy)?** A policy used to select peers from the channel if targets is not specified
     -   `chaincodeInstantiateRequest.chaincodeId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Name of the chaincode
     -   `chaincodeInstantiateRequest.chaincodeVersion` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Version string of the chaincode, such as 'v1'
     -   `chaincodeInstantiateRequest.chaincodeType` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?**  Type of chaincode.
 One of 'golang', 'car' or 'java'.
 Default is 'golang'.
 Note that 'java' is not supported as of v1.0.
     -   `chaincodeInstantiateRequest.transientMap` **[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)?** Map that can be used by the chaincode during intialization, but not saved in the ledger.
 Data such as cryptographic information for encryption can be passed to the chaincode using this technique
     -   `chaincodeInstantiateRequest.fcn` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** The function name to be returned when calling stub.GetFunctionAndParameters() in the target chaincode.
 Default is 'init'
     -   `chaincodeInstantiateRequest.args` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>?** Array of string arguments to pass to the function identified by the fcn value
-    -   `chaincodeInstantiateRequest.endorsement-policy` **Policy?** EndorsementPolicy object for this chaincode (see examples below).
+    -   `chaincodeInstantiateRequest.endorsement-policy` **[Policy](#policy)?** EndorsementPolicy object for this chaincode (see examples below).
 If not specified, a default policy of "a signature by any member from any of the organizations corresponding to the array of member service providers" is used.
 WARNING: The default policy is NOT recommended for production, because this allows an application to bypass the proposal endorsement and send a manually constructed transaction, with arbitrary output in the write set, to the orderer directly.
 An application's own signature would allow the transaction to be successfully validated and committed to the ledger.
 -   `$1` **any**  (optional, default `{}`)
     -   `$1.timeout`
     -   `$1.waitOpts`
     -   `$1.swallowAlreadyCreatedErrors`
+-   `opts`  Additional options
+    -   `opts.waitOpts`  Options for waiting
+        -   `opts.waitOpts.timeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)?** Max amount of time to wait
+        -   `opts.waitOpts.pollInterval` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)?** Amount of time to wait between retries
+    -   `opts.swallowAlreadyCreatedErrors` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** Option to swallow errors about chaincode being already instantiated.
+Overrides class level option
 -   `timeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** A number indicating milliseconds to wait on the response before rejecting the promise with a timeout error. (optional, default `60000`)
--   `swallowAlreadyCreatedErrors`  Option to swallow errors about chaincode being already instantiated.
-Overrides class level option

 Returns **[ChannelSetup](#channelsetup)** The ChannelSetup instance